Stories and Lyrics: The Beatles' Best

 6. “The Fool on the Hill” (1967)

 “The Fool on the Hill” originally missed out my top ten, but after a few more listens, it found its way up the hill and onto this list.
 “The Fool on the Hill” introduces a character who can just as easily be the protagonist in a short story or play.
 This song is a character study in and of itself.
-In true Shakespearean fashion, “The Fool on the Hill” reminds us why sometimes the ones we mistake for fools are actually the wisest among us.
-Never judge a book by its cover.
+In true Shakespearean fashion, “The Fool on the Hill” reminds us why sometimes the ones we mistake for fools are actually the wisest among us and that we should never judge a book by its cover.

 5. “Penny Lane” (1967)